English teacher (with a strong desire for professional development)

 Details of Position

-You will generally teach up to 25 teaching hours (19 clock hours) in any one week, with the possible addition of cover classes if other staff are off, up to a maximum of 28 teaching hours, mostly Monday to Thursday.
+You will generally teach up to 25 teaching hours (19 clock hours) in any one week, with the possible addition of cover classes if other staff are off, up to a maximum of 28 teaching hours.
+Most classes happen Monday to Thursday, though you may have one or two classes on a Friday.
 Basic salary is paid regardless of hours worked, and overtime is paid if necessary.
 Travel time is paid, and wherever possible you will be driven to offsite classes.
+The majority of teachers have some travel in their timetable.
 There is a 30-minute administrative meeting for all teachers on Fridays, and most professional development sessions happen on the same day.

 We also require teachers to participate in our social programme for students, which takes up approximately three Friday evenings and three Saturday mornings throughout the year.
 They're great fun and students and teachers get a lot out of them!

 As with any school, working with us isn't just about what happens in the classroom.
-We expect a lot of our teachers, including keeping online registers up-to-date, setting and marking homework for every lesson, setting and marking continual assessment in all skill and language areas (we help you with this!), writing reports for all students twice a year, and alerting senior staff to any problems there may be, informally through discussion, and formally through an online reporting system.
+We expect a lot of our teachers, including keeping online registers up-to-date, setting and marking homework for every lesson, setting and marking continual assessments in all skill and language areas, writing reports for all students twice a year, and alerting senior staff to any problems there may be, informally through discussion, and formally through an online reporting system.
+We provide ongoing support and advice to help you meet all of these requirements.

 Bydgoszcz is in the north of Poland, with excellent transport links to the rest of Europe, including an international airport with direct flights to London Stansted, London Luton, Birmingham and Frankfurt, making it a good base to explore from.
 It is also within easy reach of airports in Gdansk, Poznan and Warsaw by bus and train.